pratibhashinde/Project-2-handwritten-digits/README.md

 # Project-2-handwritten-digits

-Dataset is taken from MNISt dataset
-Inputs are images of size 28x28x1 output labels are from 0 to 9 digits
+Coding is done using PyTorch framework.
+Dataset is taken from MNIST dataset.
+Input images are of size 28x28x1.
+Output labels are the digits from 0 to 9.
-Coding is done using PyTorch framework